 Elisa, Sandro and I enjoyed our lunch and Sandro told me about his winery.

 The winery is located in Pergola di Montecchia di Crosara just outside of Verona and the vineyards are in Montecchia di Crosara and Terrossa, where there are 12 hectares of vines at 600 meters on Mount Calvarina, a dormant volcano.
 The soil is lava, enriched with minerals.

-Sandro spoke about the terroir of Mount Calvarina an area with a unique and ideal microclimate with a range of temperatures between night and day.
+Monte Calvarina is an area with a unique and ideal microclimate with a range of temperatures between night and day.
 Good rainfall, daily sun exposure, constant ventilation and perfect drainage.

 Sandro said they always apply the principles of sustainable and integrated agriculture in the winery and try to create a natural balance without interfering with nature.
 No chemical products are used and this also goes for the weeding.
 It is the perfect combination between organic and conventional farming.

 These are the wines we had that day.

 Soave Doc “Scaligeri” made from 100% Garganega from small plots of land located on the slopes of Monte Calvarina.
 The vineyard is at 4,000 meters and the average age of the vineyards is 20 years.
 The training system is Pergoletta Veronese and the exposure is south.
 The soil is volcanic.
 There is manual harvesting using crates, grape sorting, de-stemming, grape selection, then a slow crushing of the grapes and pressing with nitrogen saturation.
 Fermentation takes place in stainless steel.
 This is a wine with hints of pear, figs, and almonds with good minerality.